DiUS/pact-consumer-js-dsl/README.md

 1. Let's run that bad boy!

-   * start the pact mock server with `pact-mock-service -p 1234 -l log/pact.logs --pact-dir tmp/pacts`
+   * Start the pact mock server with `bundle exec pact-mock-service -p 1234 -l log/pact.logs --pact-dir tmp/pacts`
-   * run `karma start` (in another terminal window)
+   * Run `karma start` (in another terminal window)
-   * inspect the pact file that has been written to "hello_consumer-hello_provider.json"
+   * Inspect the pact file that has been written to "hello_consumer-hello_provider.json"

 #### Web Example